-Polymers are all created by the process of polymerization wherein their constituent elements called monomers, are reacted together to form polymer chains i.e 3-dimensional networks forming the polymer bonds.
+Polymers are created by the process of polymerization, wherein their constituent elements, called monomers, are reacted together to form polymer chains, i.e., 3-dimensional networks forming the polymer bonds.

 The type of polymerization mechanism used depends on the type of functional groups attached to the reactants.
-In biological contexts, almost all macromolecules are either completely polymeric or are made up of large polymeric chains.
+In the biological context, almost all macromolecules are either completely polymeric or are made up of large polymeric chains.

 Classification of Polymers

-Polymers cannot be classified under one category because of their complex structures, different behaviours, and vast applications.
-We can, therefore, classify polymers based on the following considerations.
+Polymers cannot be classified under one category because of their complex structures, different behaviours and vast applications.
+We can, therefore, classify polymers based on the following norms.

 They occur naturally and are found in plants and animals.
-For example proteins, starch, cellulose, and rubber.
-To add up, we also have biodegradable polymers which are called biopolymers.
+For example, proteins, starch, cellulose and rubber.
+To add up, we also have biodegradable polymers called biopolymers.

 They are derived from naturally occurring polymers and undergo further chemical modification.
-For example, cellulose nitrate, cellulose acetate.
+For example, cellulose nitrate and cellulose acetate.

-These are man-made polymers.
+These are human-made polymers.
 Plastic is the most common and widely used synthetic polymer.
 It is used in industries and various dairy products.
-For example, nylon-6, 6, polyether’s etc.
+For example, nylon-6, 6, polyether, etc.